czhc/polygon-nfts/README.md

 # Deploy NFTs on Polygon

-Based on a guide from [Pinata](https://medium.com/pinata/how-to-create-layer-2-nfts-with-polygon-and-ipfs-aef998ff8ef2) Understanding relationship between NFT contract, asset files and metadata.
+Based on a guide from [Pinata](https://medium.com/pinata/how-to-create-layer-2-nfts-with-polygon-and-ipfs-aef998ff8ef2)\
+Understanding the relationship between NFT contract, asset files and metadata.

 **Notes:**
    * asset file and metadata.json file are uploaded separately.